Ahmed-Ali/Cucumberish/README.md

             ```

     - ##### For Swift test targets:
-        1. Create and add an Objective-C .m file to your test target, when you do this Xcode will prompt you about creating a bridge file, confirm the creation of this file.
-        2. In the .m file you just add replace whatever content it has with the following:

-            ```Objective-C
-            //Replace CucumberishExampleUITests with the name of your swift test target
-            #import "CucumberishExampleUITests-Swift.h"
-            __attribute__((constructor))
-            void CucumberishInit()
-            {
-                [CucumberishInitializer CucumberishSwiftInit];
-            }
-            ```

-        3. In the bridge header file that Xcode created for you in the first step above, add the following import
-            ```Objective-C
-            #import "Cucumberish.h"
-            ```
-        4. Last but not least, replace the content of the default .swift test case file that created with your test target with the following:
+        1. Replace the content of the default .swift test case file that was created with your test target by the following:

             ```Swift
             import Foundation